nnconv2d/Algorithm/README.md

 # Algorithm
-Algorithm Study for Python (and some Java...)
+Algorithms in Python (and some Java...)